Liga III

-The Liga 3, most often spelled as Liga III, is the third level of the Romanian football league system.
-It was founded in 1936 and was called Divizia C until 2006.
-An exception was the seasons 1992–93 to 1996–97, in which the league was called Divizia B. Its name was changed from Divizia C to Liga III before the start of the 2006–07 season.
+Liga 3, most often spelled as Liga III, and known as Superscore Liga 3 for sponsorship reasons, is the third level of the Romanian football league system.
+Founded in 1936 as Divizia C, the competition was known as Divizia B between 1992 and 1997 and has been called Liga III since the 2006–07 season.

 History

-Divizia C was founded in 1936 with the task of forming both an organizational and managerial buffer between national and regional football.
-In this sense, it was abolished several times, when a totally local management was opted for.
-Even on other occasions, its format was highly unstable.
+Divizia C was founded in 1936 with the aim of creating an organisational and managerial buffer between national and regional football.
+Over time, the competition was abolished and reintroduced several times, particularly during periods when a fully local management structure was preferred.
+In other periods, its format was highly unstable.

-Until 1963 the competition was only held irregularly.
-After the first two seasons in 1936–37 and 1937–38, the Divizia C was discontinued and only resumed for one season in 1946–47.
-After another year's break, a new attempt was made in 1948–49, which was canceled after the first half of the season.
-The fourth edition of the Divizia C took place in 1956, which was followed by the two seasons 1957–58 and 1958–59.
-After a further four-year break, the next season only came in 1963–64, since which the Divizia C has now been held annually.
+Until 1963, the competition was held irregularly.
+After the first two seasons (1936–37 and 1937–38), Divizia C was discontinued and resumed only for the 1946–47 season.
+Following another interruption, a new attempt was made in 1948–49, but the season was abandoned midway.

+The fourth edition took place in 1956, followed by the 1957–58 and 1958–59 seasons.
+After a further four-year hiatus, the competition returned in 1963–64, organised into four geographical series (East, West, South and North), each consisting of twelve teams, with the number of teams per series increasing to fourteen in the next season, and from that point the competition was held annually, undergoing several format changes in the following years.